pycroscopy/pycroscopy/docs/faq.rst

 What sort of computer do I need to run pycroscopy?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can use practically any laptop / desktop / virtual machine running Windows / Mac OS / Linux.
-Pycroscopy is not tested on 32 bit operating systems (very unlikely that your computer is a 32 bit system.
-Even your phone uses a 64 bit operating system).
+Pycroscopy is not tested on 32 bit operating systems (very rare).

 Why doesn't pycroscopy use graphical user interfaces?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~